 What is a Virus?

-Usually, a virus is known as a submicroscopic infectious agent that replicates itself in an organism’s living cell.
+Usually, a virus is a submicroscopic infectious agent that replicates itself in an organism’s living cell.
 All life forms are always at risk of infection by different types of viruses; it doesn’t matter if it is animals, plants, or bacteria.
 No clear evidence is available related to the origin of the virus.
 In some research, it is found that viruses may have evolved from plasmids, pieces of DNA that can move between cells.

 Various biologists; also consider it a life form, as it carries genetic material and evolves through natural selection, but lacks the key characteristics; necessary for life a cell structure.